 Can drinking alcohol cause my nose to swell after a rhinoplasty?

 Drinking alcohol can have several effects on the body.
 It drains the body of fluid and can cause excess wrinkling of the skin and a deflated look.
 The flip side also is that usually with alcohol consumption is consumption of salty foods, especially late at night, and the salt in the food can cause swelling to happen all over, including the nose.
-If you have previously had surgery on the nose, then the swelling with stick around even longer.
+If you have previously had surgery on the nose, then the swelling will stick around even longer.
 So it is best to avoid excessive drinking, or if you do drink, expect that your nose will swell just a little bit.

 Can I smoke cigarettes before and after my rhinoplasty?